isomerpages/nparks-biodiversity/_festival-programmes/Community Programmes and Activities.md

 The Festival of Biodiversity this year features many exciting events, through a wide variety of **Upcoming Webinars and Walks**.
 The Festival of Biodiversity also has a deep catalog of **Past Webinars** for viewing of biodiversity content on demand!

 # **Community Programmes and Activities**
 Head out into our many national parks for an engaging experience with our local biodiversity.
-Our experienced guides will take you through our parks to teach you about our vast and fascinating biodiversity scene, through various tours and activities.
-Please check back regularly for more updates.
+Our experienced guides will take you through our parks to teach you about our vast and fascinating biodiversity.
+Do keep a regular lookout for more updates.

 #### NParks Nationwide Bioblitz by NParks